deranalabs/namitix/README.md

 # Namitix – Encrypted Tickets on Sui + Walrus

-Namitix is a minimal ticketing dApp built for the **Walrus Haulout Hackathon**.
+Namitix is a focused ticketing dApp built for the **Walrus Haulout Hackathon**.
-It showcases an end-to-end flow where each ticket purchase:
+It demonstrates an end-to-end flow where each ticket purchase:

 - Mints a `Ticket` object on **Sui testnet** via a custom Move module.
 - Stores ticket metadata as a JSON blob on **Walrus**.
 - Verifies and displays the metadata on ticket reveal.

-The goal is to demonstrate **data security and verifiable storage** by combining Sui smart contracts with Walrus blobs, with a UX that feels like a modern event ticket wallet.
+The goal is to showcase **data security and verifiable storage** by combining Sui smart contracts with Walrus blobs, with a UX that feels like a modern event ticket wallet.